ivan-kleshnin/unredux/7.shopping-cart/README.md

 ```

 Well, sure the latter is a tiny bit cleaner.
 But by my estimations, there should be 50+ places of
-`<Product.../>` in code base to pay it back.
+`<Product.../>` in codebase to pay it back.
 And it never happens so often.
 So there's absolutely
 no reason to extract such tiny components prematurely.
 Two freaking files are gone!

 Btw. they use `<Product/>` in cart like this: